|

 to Alice and then back up and east to the coast, to Townsville.
 This was the route I was going to take to Cairns also - lets

+do it together!!
 They had got the van as a re-location- extremely cheap, but you have to re-locate it extremely quickly.
 This suited me

+as I wanted to be in Cairns in two weeks to meet Sylvia.
 So I gave up on waiting for fruit pickng and we planned out a route together on Friday.
 They were leaving on Monday, but

 they had already seen Kakadu National Park- it was on my to do list.
 I had 2 days to see it, then meet up with them in Katherine.